stormholmes/CV_project/vis/README.md

 the upper right with green boxes is the ground truth,

-the bottom left is model prediction outputs with highlighted object centers and yellow bounding boxes.
+and the bottom left is model prediction outputs with highlighted object centers and yellow bounding boxes.

+\#GT-\#PRED is the deviation of count from prediction to ground truth, where possitive value stands for undercounting and negative is overcounting.

 Here, /baseline contains the outputs from baseline GeCo, and /LF contains the ones from our redesigned model GeCo-LF.